kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 Notice that the importer downloaded the publicly available Fedora Cloud qcow image.
 Once the importer pod completes, this PVC is ready for use in kubevirt.

 > notes ""
 > If the importer pod completes in error, you may need to retry it or specify a different URL to the fedora cloud image.
-To retry, first delete the importer pod and the PVC, and then recreate the PVC.
+To retry, first delete the importer pod and the DataVolume, and then recreate the DataVolume.
 >
 >```bash
-> kubectl delete -f pvc_fedora.yml --wait
+> kubectl delete -f dv_fedora.yml --wait
-> kubectl create -f pvc_fedora.yml
+> kubectl create -f dv_fedora.yml
 >```

 Let's create a Virtual Machine making use of it.
 Review the file _vm1_pvc.yml_.